toddbomb/genius-hire/README.md

 ## Contact

 Tushar Aggarwal, Cristin Connerney, Hongyi Wu, Iris Cheng, and Alex Kim created this AI app as a submission for [pinecone](https://devpost.com/software/hriq)'s hackathon.
-If you have any questions or comments, please reach out to [Tushar Aggarwal](tusharagg12@gmail.com).
+If you have any questions or comments, please reach out to Tushar Aggarwal at tusharagg12@gmail.com.

 ![Home Page](HRIQ.png)